mehulagg/gitlab/doc/user/project/repository/repository_mirroring.md

 ![Repository mirroring push settings screen](img/repository_mirroring_push_settings.png)

 When push mirroring is enabled, only push commits directly to the mirrored repository to prevent the mirror diverging.
-All changes will end up in the mirrored repository whenever:
+The mirrored repository receives all changes when:

 - Commits are pushed to GitLab.
 - A [forced update](#forcing-an-update) is initiated.